Experimental psychology: Electroencephalograph (EEG)

 The EEG is an instrument that can reflect the summed electrical activity of neural cell assemblies in the brain.
 It was originally used as an attempt to improve medical diagnoses.
 Later it became a key instrument to psychologists in examining brain activity and it remains a key instrument used in the field today.

 Functional magnetic resonance imaging (fMRI)

 The fMRI is an instrument that can detect changes in blood oxygen levels over time.
 The increase in blood oxygen levels shows where brain activity occurs.
 These are rather bulky and expensive instruments which are generally found in hospitals.
 They are most commonly used for cognitive experiments.

 Positron emission tomography (PET)

 PET is also used to look at brain activity.
-It can detect drugs binding neurotransmitter receptors in the brain.
+It can detect drug-binding neurotransmitter receptors in the brain.
 A down side to PET is that it requires radioisotopes to be injected into the body so the brain activity can be mapped out.
 The radioisotopes decay quickly so they do not accumulate in the body.